DallasMcNeil/Block-Keeper/docs/doc.md

 * Block Keeper Export: Exports all session data to a JSON file.
 * Block Keeper Import: Imports all session data from a compatible JSON file.
 This merges the data with pre-existing data.
 * csTimer Import: Imports session times, results and scrambles from a csTimer JSON file.
 After selecting the file, you will need to specify the event you would like to place each session under.
 The first time and result for each session will be shown to identify the session.
 Use the event select dropdown to choose the event to import the session into.
 Repeat this for all sessions.
-* CSV Export: Exports all session times into a flat CSV file, specifying the event, session, order, time, result and scramble for every record stored.
+* CSV Export: Exports all session times into a flat CSV file

 **Thanks for using Block Keeper!**